ssebastianmag/hydrogen-wavefunctions/README.md

 #### 1.3 Atomic Orbitals

-Atomic orbitals are mathematical functions that describe the wave-like behavior of either one electron or a pair of electrons in an atom.
+These are mathematical functions that describe the wave-like behavior of either one electron or a pair of electrons in an atom.
 These functions can be used to determine the probability of finding an electron in any specific region around the atom's nucleus.